aduerig/shumi-chess/README.md

 This project has AI to make intelligent chess moves, it is called "MinimaxAI".
 MinimaxAI uses at least the following technologies: Bit Boards, Alpha/Beta, Iterative deepening, acquiescence, descending MVV-LVA order, PV ordering (at root).

 **OLDER COMMENT**
-See players (minimaxAI) in * See [players](doc/players.md) for more better desciptions of checked in "MinimaxAI", as far as speed or "intelligence"
+See players (minimaxAI) in * See [players](doc/players.md) for more better desciptions of checked in "MinimaxAI", as far as speed or "intelligence".

 ## todo
 * See [brainStorm](doc/brainStorm.md) for more future directions.